Early Hick

 While some words, such as barak “walk”, semantically denote actions, the verbalizer affix -‘er is still applied in most instances.

-Section titled “Spatial Case System”(See: Spatial Case System
+Section titled “Spatial Case System”See the expanded Spatial Case System for detailed uses and regional variants.

 The spatial cases are: